 ^{}The 90th percentile level is the highest result obtained in 90% of the samples collected when the results are ranked in order from lowest to highest.
+This value is used to compare to the AL.

 STORM LAKE RIDGE WATER SYSTEM